el0qu4nce/Py-Phone-Books/README.md

 # Py-Phone-Books

-Different kinds of python phone books
+## Python project showing different kinds of python phone-books, also by sort of difficulty and used technologies